 If the guitar is an electro-acoustic the EQ/tuner controls would also be hard to read/reach.

-For example as mentioned above if you move the strap peg you will be left with a gaping hole where it used to be.
-Finding another lefty who is happy to play with a crippled guitar is going to be tricky and selling to a righty will involve reverting the guitar back to its original state ($$$).
+For example as mentioned above, if you move the strap peg you will be left with a gaping hole where it used to be.
+Finding another lefty who is happy to play with a crippled guitar is going to be tricky, and selling to a righty will involve reverting the guitar back to its original state ($$$).

 The Tip of the Iceberg